haskellfoundation/tech-proposals/proposals/000-comm-grants.md

 selection, if the author confirms that they are still interested in continuing.

 A second risk is that Haskell Foundation funds are not spent on the best projects.
-We mitigate this risk by limiting the amount of the grants so that the risk is lower.
+We mitigate this risk by limiting the amount of the grants to $2000.
 Additionally, there's an initial assessment of all submissions to ensure they meet a high bar where investment of Haskell Foundation funds is likely to generate a good return.